By Chuck Burton

 “Champion is pleased to be the presenting sponsor of the inaugural men’s and women’s lacrosse tournaments,” said Claire Powell, Director, Champion Brand Marketing.
 “Lacrosse is an important part of Champion’s rich heritage, and we are committed to supporting the growth and success of this exciting sport.”

-Which would be fine – unless you use the Ivy principles to justify a policy of discrimination towards other sports.
+Which would be fine – unless you are routinely using the 1954 Ivy League document to justify a policy of discrimination towards other sports.

 In truth, many of the Ivy principles have been whittled away over the years.
-Freshman on intercollegiate teams was, at one time, banned; it was the first to go, followed by the ban on postseason tournaments, followed by marketing.
+Freshman on intercollegiate teams was, at one time, banned; it was the first to go, followed by the ban on postseason tournaments, followed by the ban on commercialization.

 What could be the final blow to the original founding principles – in all sports except football, anyway – is some of the latest apparel coming out with Harvard’s logo, complete with the Nike Swoosh.